abatisti/megr2157-portfolio/docs/assignments/A03/index.md

-This assingment took less than 1 hours so far
+This assingment took less than 1 hours so far, no mistakes were done so far.